 The Monterey County Sheriff's Office seeks Deputy Sheriffs to work in the Corrections and Enforcement Operations Bureaus.
 Deputy Sheriffs assigned to Corrections Operations are responsible for the security, custody, transport and supervision of inmates and may serve as a Court Bailiff.
 Deputy Sheriffs assigned to Enforcement Operations patrol unincorporated areas, enforce state and local laws, perform crime prevention and detection, conduct investigations and perform community policing activities.
+RECRUITS:

-DEPUTY SHERIFF: Possession of a valid Basic P.O.S.T.
+Possession of a valid Basic P.O.S.T.
 Certificate or an academy graduate required to be hired as a Deputy Sheriff.

-Examples of Duties • Receive and process arrested persons, conduct inmate counts, search for contraband, and conduct searches.
+• Receive and process arrested persons, conduct inmate counts, search for contraband, and conduct searches.

 • Responsible for the custody, care, security, supervision, classification and transportation of inmates, and provide Court security.

 • Patrol unincorporated areas, prevent, detect and investigate crimes.